AU-Master-Thesis/thesis/sections/3-methodology/study-1/architecture.typ

 #import "../../../lib/mod.typ": *
 === Architecture <s.m.architecture>

-This section presents the architectural patterns used in the design of the simulation.
-First by presenting the major architectural paradigm used, the ECS paradigm.
+This section presents the architectural and software design patterns used in the design of the simulation.
+Areas where the design differs from the original work are argued for and motivations for why a different choice was mode is laid and reasoned about.

+// First by presenting the major architectural paradigm used, the ECS paradigm.
 What it is, how it works and why it was chosen.
 Second how it results in changes compared to the original implementation of the gbplanner algorithm.

 ==== Entity Component System